Exotic C*-algebras of geometric groups: Preliminaries and Notation

 for $f\in L^1(G)$, but this is typically less useful than the previous definition since interpolation techniques tend to be more easily applied to Equation \eqref{Eq:involutive pseudofunctions-norm}. \end{rem}

 We will need the following result about the symmetrized $p$-pseudo functions.

 \begin{lem} Let $G$ be a locally compact group. \begin{enumerate}[$(a)$] \item If $1\leq p_1<p_2<p_3\leq \infty$, then

-for every $f\in L^1(G)$ where $\theta\in (0,1)$ is the solution to $\frac{1}{p_2}=\frac{1-\theta}{p_1}+\frac{\theta}{p_2}$. \item If $2\leq p'\leq p\leq \infty$, then the identity map on $L^1(G)$ extends to a contractive injection $\pf_{p}^*(G)\to \pf_{p'}(G)$. \end{enumerate} \end{lem}
+for every $f\in L^1(G)$ where $\theta\in (0,1)$ is the solution to $\frac{1}{p_2}=\frac{1-\theta}{p_1}+\frac{\theta}{p_3}$. \item If $2\leq p'\leq p\leq \infty$, then the identity map on $L^1(G)$ extends to a contractive injection $\pf_{p}^*(G)\to \pf^*_{p'}(G)$. \end{enumerate} \end{lem}

-Lemma \ref{lem:SW} was proved by the present authors in \cite{SW}.
+Lemma \ref{lem:SW} is proved in \cite{SW}.
 Lemma \ref{lem:SW}(b) is given by \cite[Proposition 4.5]{SW} whereas Lemma \ref{lem:SW}(a) is contained in its proof.
-Though we will not use the fact that the map described in Lemma \ref{lem:SW}(b) is injective, it is nice to know that this implies the identity map on $L^1(G)$ extends to an injective $*$-homomorphism $\pf_{p}^*(G)\to C^*_r(G)$ is injective for every $1\leq p\leq \infty$.
+Though we will not use the fact that the map described in Lemma \ref{lem:SW}(b) is injective, it is nice to know that this implies the identity map on $L^1(G)$ extends to an injective $*$-homomorphism $\pf_{p}^*(G)\to C^*_r(G)$ for every $1\leq p\leq \infty$.
 This, in particular, implies the identity map from $\pf_{p}^*(G)$ into its enveloping C*-algebra $\CPF$ is necessarily injective for each $1\leq p\leq \infty$.